gear-foundation/gear-wiki/docs/developing-contracts/testing.md

     cargo test
     ```

-    Nightly compiler is required if your contract uses unstable Rust features, the compiler will ask you to enable `nightly` if necessary.
+    Nightly compiler is required if your contract uses unstable Rust features and the compiler will ask you to enable `nightly` if necessary.
 Only if you are writing the tests as unit/integration tests, rather than providing a separate library containing only the tests.

     ```bash
     cargo +nightly test